 Metal Clad Cable: Frequently Asked Questions

-Metal clad cable (MC cable) is any cable with a corrugated metal sheath or interlocking metal tape.
-The most popular MC cable uses three insulated wires and is available in a variety of gauges, with 10 gauge, 14 gauge, and 16 gauge being the most common options.
+Metal clad cable (type MC cable) is any cable with a corrugated metal sheath or interlocking metal tape.
+The most popular MC cable uses three insulated wires and is available in a variety of gauges, with size 10 American Wire Gauge (AWG), 14 AWG, and 16 AWG being the most common options.

 In this article, we’ll address several of the most frequently asked questions about metal clad cable.
 We’ll also explain how the right material handling equipment (MHE) can help contractors use MC cable efficiently — and greatly reduce electrical material loss.